-If you work in healthcare, you might have heard of the phrase “STEEP”.
+If you work as a nurse in healthcare, you might have heard of the phrase “STEEEP”.
 For those who wish to work under the best practice principles of US healthcare, this phrase will be a big part of what you do and how you deliver healthcare.

 Here’s how the acronym defines those six specific aims.